The new TRPSI

 Benefits of the new Framework

 The TRPSI Framework is unique in that it focuses on the needs of the most vulnerable groups in rural areas.
-It seeks to maximise the benefits from the TRPSI funding at DARD’s disposal and to promote the sharing of learning and expertise.
-It also allows DARD to combine the tools it has available to help tackle poverty and social isolation in rural areas (e.g. financial resources, staff resources, legislation, experience etc) with the financial resources and expertise of other public sector bodies and the local knowledge and skills provided by the rural community sector.
+It seeks to maximise the benefits from the TRPSI funding at DAERA’s disposal and to promote the sharing of learning and expertise.
+It also allows DAERA to combine the tools it has available to help tackle poverty and social isolation in rural areas (e.g. financial resources, staff resources, legislation, experience etc) with the financial resources and expertise of other public sector bodies and the local knowledge and skills provided by the rural community sector.
 There are benefits to be gained through a collaborative approach that can lever additional resources for the benefit of rural communities.
 It also provides flexibility to help address a broad range of poverty and social isolation issues and to target specific groups of people in rural areas who have

 been identified as being at risk of poverty and/or social isolation.